-The Articles of Association set out governance arrangements to include a Board of Directors comprising three Police and Crime Commissioners, a representative of other policing governance bodies, the Mayor’s Office for Policing and Crime, a Chief Officer, a representative of the Police Technology Council, the Chairperson of the National Police Chiefs’ Council and a representative of the Home Office Chief Technology Officer.
+The Articles of Association set out governance arrangements to include a Board of Directors comprising Police and Crime Commissioners (PCCs), a representative of other policing governance bodies, the Mayor’s Office for Policing and Crime, a Chief Officer, a representative of the Police Technology Council, the Chairperson of the National Police Chiefs’ Council and a representative of the Home Office.

 The Board has been meeting at least quarterly to provide strategic direction and to review progress against the business plan, financial report, performance report and risk register.
 Reports are also provided to all members via quarterly Council meetings.
-An opportunity to review the performance of The Company and endorse the business plan and budget for the forthcoming year will also be provided annually.
-We believe it is important that The Company regularly engages with all members throughout the year to ensure opportunities and risks are identified and that the work driven forward by The Company is adding value.
-The following quarterly engagements are diarised:
+An opportunity to review the performance of the Company and endorse the business plan and budget for the forthcoming year is provided at the Annual General Meeting.